medvekoma/kafka-workshop/part3/README.md

     - Prepare for re-processing (idempotence)
 * **Exactly once:**
     - Limited availability, skipping now
+    - There are two hard problems in distributed systems:
+        - `2.
+Exactly-once delivery`
+        - `1.
+Guaranteed order of messages`
+        - `2.
+Exactly-once delivery`

 In the real world you will go with **At least once** delivery.